Want to know a secret?

 The words that you use should serve one purpose, to allow you to communicate effectively.

 So, ditch the balderdash and go for simple, practical English Vocabulary.
+You can certainly try different vocabulary apps for students.

 As I state before, you want an effective English vocabulary, something that you can use.